openaccessapp/Documentation/Security.md

 AccessApp implements serveral measures to presere the privacy of the users.

-* AccessApp does not collect personally identifiable information such as name, address, phone number, etc.
+- AccessApp does not collect personally identifiable information such as name, address, phone number, etc.
-* AccessApp deletes all visits from the server as soon as they have expired.
+- AccessApp deletes all visits from the server as soon as the end time of the visit has passed.

+### Statistics

+A Place may keep limited information about visits for statistical purposes.

+#### What is kept?

+- a non-identifiable record of each visit including date and time

+#### What is not kept?

+- any information that can be traced back to the visitor such as app ID or device ID

+## Specific Possible Vectors of Attack and Security Measures

-## AccessApp Visitor
+### AccessApp Visitor

-## AccessApp Places
+### AccessApp Places

-## AccessApp Administration
+### AccessApp Administration

-## Server
+### Server